-Texas Stream Team at The Meadows Center for Water and the Environment is a statewide citizen scientist water quality monitoring program, supporting nonpoint source pollution environmental monitoring programs, watershed education, and stakeholder engagement in Texas.
-The Texas Stream Team program operates from within the Watershed Services Department at The Meadows Center for Water and the Environment, a research institute associated with Texas State University.
+Texas Stream Team at The Meadows Center for Water and the Environment is a statewide community scientist water quality monitoring program supporting nonpoint source pollution environmental monitoring programs, watershed education, and stakeholder engagement in Texas.
+The Texas Stream Team program operates from within the Watershed Services Department at the Meadows Center, a research institute associated with Texas State University.

 Texas Stream Team works to bring together community members, students, educators, academic researchers, environmental professionals, and both public and private sector partners to conduct scientific research and to promote and protect the 191,000 miles of Texas waterways.

-Texas Stream Team is a network of collaborative citizen scientists across the state of Texas.
-Citizen science is the practice of public participation in various forms of scientific research, usually on a volunteer basis.
+Texas Stream Team is a network of collaborative community scientists across the state of Texas.
+Community science is the practice of public participation in various forms of scientific research, usually on a volunteer basis.
 This participation can include activities such as designing experiments, collecting data, or recording observations.

-Citizen scientists have a vested interested in expanding their knowledge of natural resources, and they contribute essential services to the scientific community.
-Texas Stream Team provides training and certification to citizen scientists looking to become more involved in local water resources and environmental protection.
+Community scientists have a vested interest in expanding their knowledge of natural resources, and they contribute essential services to the scientific community.
+Texas Stream Team provides training and certification to community scientists looking to become more involved in local water resources and environmental protection.

-Anyone with a desire to become a citizen scientist, or learn more about the natural resources of Texas, can be involved in our citizen scientist trainings and programs.
-Citizen scientists below the age of 18 must be accompanied by a parent or legal guardian during all Texas Stream Team training and monitoring events.
-Citizen scientists below the sixth grade cannot be certified as a Texas Stream Team citizen scientist, however, they can attend training events and assist in monitoring alongside a certified parent or legal guardian.
+Anyone with a desire to become a community scientist or learn more about our state's natural resources can be involved in our trainings and programs.
+Individuals below the ninth grade cannot be certified as a Texas Stream Team community scientist.
+However, they can attend training events and assist in monitoring alongside a certified parent or legal guardian.
+Community scientists below the age of 18 must be accompanied by a parent or legal guardian during all Texas Stream Team training and monitoring events.

 To get started with Texas Stream Team you first need to schedule a training session with a local Texas Stream Team trainer.
 You can reference the Texas Stream Team calendar for a list of all upcoming trainings, along with information on how to RSVP.